-THE PRIORITY DEADLINE FOR COMPLETING THE FAFSA (FREE APPLICATION FOR FEDERAL STUDENT AID) AT METHODIST UNIVERSITY IS JULY 1.
-ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, WORK STUDY, ECT.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JULY 1.
+THE PRIORITY DEADLINE FOR COMPLETING THE FAFSA (FREE APPLICATION FOR FEDERAL STUDENT AID) AT METHODIST UNIVERSITY IS JUNE 1.
+ATTENTION All RETURNING STUDENTS: FOR MAXIMUM CONSIDERATION OF ALL MU’S NEED BASED FUNDS (FOUNDERS GRANT, STUDENT EMPLOYMENT, ETC.), THE FAFSA MUST BE RECEIVED BY THE PRIORITY DEADLINE OF JUNE 1.

 Your award may be revised or canceled because of a limitation of federal, state, and/or University funds, which may occur after your award was made.
 It may also be revised or canceled because of incorrect information provided by you and/or your family.
 This includes, but is not limited to, inaccurate information listed on the FAFSA, dropping below full-time day/evening status (less than 12 semester hours), moving from on campus to off campus or changing from the day program to the evening program.

 If you withdraw from school during the “refund period” as stated in the Catalogue, federal and institutional guidelines require that refunds be made to the federal, state, and/or institutional programs from which your award was derived.
 You may be responsible for repaying the Federal Government and/or the University on funds returned.